 Stamford Bridge and the River Derwent

 This lengthy 8-mile jaunt through the edge of the Yorkshire Wolds is easily one of the best dog walks in Yorkshire.
 You’ll start in the picture-perfect village of Stamford Bridge, which has the pretty River Derwent flowing through it.
-As you go between the traditional villages of Low Cotton and Kexby, pause for a second to soak in the spectacular countryside views.
+As you go between the traditional villages of Low Catton and Kexby, pause for a second to soak in the spectacular countryside views.

 It’s a quiet, straightforward route on flat terrain with clear paths and bridleways, and the dog will have a great time paddling in the Derwent as you make your way through this underrated part of Yorkshire.
-Stop at the dog-friendly Gold Cup Inn in Low Cotton on the way or wait until you get back to Stamford Bridge and pop into The Three Cups, which will look after both you and the pooch.
+Stop at the dog-friendly Gold Cup Inn in Low Catton on the way or wait until you get back to Stamford Bridge and pop into The Three Cups, which will look after both you and the pooch.

 Dick Turpin’s Dog Walk

 Fancy something different?
 This is one of the most unusual dog walks in Yorkshire.
 We’re swapping countryside for the city centres, and with good reason, this route supposedly follows the exact steps of the famous highwayman Dick Turpin when he walked his dog, Nell.
 Along the way, you’ll see what a beautiful and historic city York is, with a few dog-friendly pubs to visit too.